 The full-day Easter Island Tour explores the east side of the island – and the most popular Moai sights – beginning in the south and ending in the north.
 The tour visits 5 must-see Easter Island sights, including Ahu Akahanga, Ahu Tongariki, Rao Raraku, Ahu Te Pito Kura and Anakena.

-BOOK THE FULL-DAY EXCURSION NOW
+BOOK THIS FULL-DAY EXCURSION

 #2 Half-Day Southwestern Easter Island Tour